Langkawi? Where is that?

 Langkawi is a Malaysian island just south of the Thai boarders, 30km off the mainland and in the middle of 100 islands that belong to the Langkawi archipelago.
 As a tropical island it offers lots of things to do anyway but as an upcoming popular destination many new places and ideas are in progress too.
 My Langkawi itinerary consists a bit of everything in just 3 days!
 It is doable but demanding so it can be done in more days with peace of mind!
 The island was my first ever visit in Malaysia and its amazing people so I couldn’t but have an amazing time!
-Well… how do you get there?

 Your half day boat tour to Pulau (=island in Malay) Dayang Bunting is about to begin!
-In this island / geopark you can swim in the fresh water lake of the Pregnant woman (wearing a life jacket is essential and you have to pay extra to rent it if you wish to get into the water- cheap but annoying!
+In this island / geopark you can swim in the fresh waters of the “Lake of the Pregnant woman”- ask the guides to show you her figure!
+Wearing a life jacket is essential here and you have to pay extra to rent it if you wish to get into the water- cheap but annoying!
 There are also few spas (!) , paddle boats for renting and a small café.

-Soon after, on the way to the Sky Bridge and the Cable car you will pass next to the jungle so you can notice heaps of macaques again (being more relaxed this time as they don’t interact with people that much) and you can observe them in their native environment.
+Soon after, on the way to the Sky Bridge and the Cable car you will pass next to the jungle so you can notice heaps of macaques again (being more relaxed this time as they don’t interact with people that much) and you can observe them in their natural environment.
 The above mentioned attractions are located next to each other so it s convenient to do both at once.
 Not my cup of tea but they have indeed great views and you can easily spend few hours here- currently under renovation, please check before your visit!
 The last stop is made for some funky photos!
 UpSidoW is the first roadside attraction where everything inside is made from recycled, up-cycled, old and unwanted materials.
 In fact, it is an.. upside down attraction!
 This colourful house has a bit of us too because we have helped with the art installation…but this is a different story!
 Enjoy the great sunset too and if your days in Langkwai have come to an end…the airport is very close by!

 -If you aim to spend more days in Langkawi you can also visit the small beaches east of Cenang, lots of construction works in progress there too but the beaches are still accessible, quiet and sandy.
 I didn’t find any particular attractive though but you may discover your ideal beach!

 -An unpleasant phenomenon in the Andaman sea is the «sea lice» that leads to body itching and potentially rashes.
 Technically it is not «lice» but many people refer to the phenomenon that way.
 Actually, the rash is caused by the tiny stinging cells of the thimble jellyfish or, in some cases, the larvae stage of the sea anemone.
 It has been reported in Andaman Sea, Caribbean, Florida, and other seas around the globe.
-The phenomenon affected us only 1 day out of the 9 we swam in Langkawi but the itching reaction was so strong that we had to get out of the water straight away!
+The phenomenon affected us only 1 day out of the 9 we swam in Langkawi but the itching reaction was so strong that we had to dash out of the water straight away!
 Many people suggest to dive a few meters away but we were rubbing off so much so we couldn’t think of anything else!
-Read more here.
+Read more information about the phenomenon here.

 Have you been to Langkawi?
 Comment your recommendations below!